 Colne Valley - a landscape on the edge

-Colne Valley - A landscape on the edge comprises two projects, both of which are managed by Gavin Bennett, the Trust's Colne Valley Rivers & Wetlands Officer.
+Colne Valley - A landscape on the edge comprises two projects, both of which are managed by Lydia Murphy, the Trust's Colne Valley Rivers & Wetlands Officer.

 Preventing water voles from becoming extinct

 This project aims to secure the future of the highly threatened water vole in the Colne Valley.

 Nationally, water vole distribution has declined dramatically.
 Between 2006 and 2015, the number of places where water voles could be found across England and Wales declined by 30%.
 In the Colne Valley, water voles have just one stronghold - Frays Farm Meadows, west of Uxbridge.

 Surveys carried out in summer 2019 as part of this project identified a number of further small populations north of Frays Farm Meadows.
 To find water voles in more locations than previously thought is fantastic news, but there is still a great deal of work to be done to establish healthy, resilient populations throughout the Colne Valley.

 The water vole populations discovered are small and fragmented from one another and the stronghold at Frays Farm Meadows by long stretches of unsuitable bankside habitat.
 In their current state these populations are extremely vulnerable and could easily be lost to mink predation, disease, adverse weather or flooding.